Memory Effect of Gravitational Wave Pulses in PP-Wave Spacetimes: Geodesics in pp-wave spacetimes

-Plane waves in Einstein-Maxwell theory were first considered by Baldwin and Jeffery (1926) \cite{BALD}.
-Belonging to the class of general pp-wave spacetimes, the exact plane wave spacetimes are those where the Riemann curvature is constant over each wavefront.
-It is known that every spacetime near a null geodesic can be approximated to a plane wave (Penrose limit) \cite{PEN1, HAW, MIS}.
-One of the advantages of using the plane wave metric is the presence of free functions which may be used to define a pulse profile for the gravitational wave.
-One possible form \cite{EHL, JORDAN, STEPH2} is the plane-fronted gravitational wave travelling in the $ z $-direction, which is defined by the metric:
+The general pp-wave spacetimes include the plane wave spacetimes.
+Plane waves in Einstein-Maxwell theory were first considered by Baldwin and Jeffery \cite{BALD}.
+The exact plane wave spacetimes are those where the Riemann curvature is constant over each wavefront.
+It is known that every spacetime near a null geodesic can be approximated to a plane wave (Penrose limit).
+Discussions on Penrose limit and the memory effect are available in \cite{PEN1, HAW, MIS, BLAU, SHORE}.
+One possible form \cite{EHL, JORDAN, STEPH2} of the plane-fronted gravitational wave travelling in the $ z $-direction is defined by the metric:

-This metric is in the standard Brinkmann coordinate system, which is harmonic as well as global, free from coordinate singularities \cite{PERES, BONDI}. $ H(u,x,y) $ is a free function representing the profile and the polarization of the gravitational wave.
-The vacuum Einstein equations corresponding to this metric lead to:
+This metric is in the Brinkmann coordinate system, which is harmonic as well as global, free from coordinate singularities \cite{PERES, BONDI}.
+The Brinkmann coordinates are defined in terms of $(u,v,x,y)$ coordinates instead of the usual $(t,x,y,z)$ coordinates.
+The quantity $ H(u,x,y) $ represents the profile and the polarization of the gravitational wave.
+The presence of such a free function makes the metric advantageous for defining a pulse profile for the wave.
+The corresponding vacuum Einstein equations lead to: